Skip to content

 Cross-Chain Fees

-For token migrations, the Dusk team will cover the fees on the Dusk mainnet.
+For token migrations, the Dusk team covers the fees on the Dusk mainnet.
 Users are responsible for the fees of Binance Smart Chain and Ethereum.